+Stakeholders and Materiality, Pages 18-20

+Stakeholder Engagement & Advocacy, Pages 112-123

-Reporting and Self- Assessment Requirements High-level Summary of Bank's Response Reference(s)/ Link(s) to Bank's Full Response/ Relevant Information Principle 5: Governance & Cult We will implement our commitme ture ent to these Principles through effective governance and a culture of responsi ible banking 5.1 Description of the relevant governance structures, policies and procedures the bank has in place/is planning to put in place to manage significant positive and negative (potential) impacts and support effective implementation Key details on this aspect are found in the Governance section of this Report.
-Sustainability Governance Structure CIMB elevated the sustainability agenda to the Group-level in 2018 to cover all businesses in our key operating markets through the institutionalisation of the Group Sustainability department and Group Sustainability Council.
+Principle 5: Governance & Culture

+We will implement our commitment to these Principles through effective governance and a culture of responsible banking

+5.1 Description of the relevant governance structures, policies and procedures the bank has in place/is planning to put in place to manage significant positive and negative (potential) impacts and support effective implementation of the Principles

+Key details on this aspect are found in the Governance section of this Report.

+Sustainability Governance Structure

+CIMB elevated the sustainability agenda to the Group-level in 2018 to cover all businesses in our key operating markets through the institutionalisation of the Group Sustainability department and Group Sustainability Council.
 In October 2020, the Group Sustainability Division was established along with the creation of the role of Group Chief Sustainability Officer directly reporting to the GCEO.

-Sustainability Governance Structure, Pages 99-101; Sustainability KPIs, Pages 102 of the Principles Sustainability Risk Management Framework First operationalised in 2019, the Framework was updated in 2020 to include climate risk, specifically physical and transition into our Risk Library and the Enterprise-Wide Risk Management Framework.
+Sustainability Governance Structure, Pages 99-101; Sustainability KPIs, Pages 102

+Sustainability Risk Management Framework

+First operationalised in 2019, the Framework was updated in 2020 to include climate risk, specifically physical and transition into our Risk Library and the Enterprise-Wide Risk Management Framework.
 The two main policies guiding our sustainability implementation, the GSP and GSFP are part of the Framework.

-Sustainability Risk Management Framework, Pages 101-102 Board of Directors and Sustainability Sponsor The Board is the highest governance body accountable for sustainability strategy around material Economic, Environmental, Social and Governance (EES&G) issues, opportunities and risks, including but not limited to climate risks.
+Sustainability Risk Management Framework, Pages 101-102

+Board of Directors and Sustainability Sponsor

+The Board is the highest governance body accountable for sustainability strategy around material Economic, Environmental, Social and Governance (EES&G) issues, opportunities and risks, including but not limited to climate risks.
 The Board Sustainability Sponsor (Sponsor) is responsible for advising the Board and Management in sustainability strategy, integration, and advocacy.

-Board of Directors and Sustainability Sponsor, Page 100 Group Transformation Committee and Group Sustainability Council The Group Transformation Committee (GTC) was established in 2020 to assist the Group Chief Executive Officer (GCEO) in directing and steering CIMB's overall strategy, including sustainability, which is a key programme under CIMB's Forward23+ strategy.
-Group Transformation Committee and Group Sustainability Council, Pages 100-102
+Board of Directors and Sustainability Sponsor, Page 100

+Group Transformation Committee and Group Sustainability Council

+The Group Transformation Committee (GTC) was established in 2020 to assist the Group Chief Executive Officer (GCEO) in directing and steering CIMB's overall strategy, including sustainability, which is a key programme under CIMB's Forward23+ strategy.

+Group

+Transformation

+Committee and

+Group Sustainability

+Council, Pages

+100-102